ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

   I have missunderstood the implementation and I have to use the same prompt for the step.
   - It seems that if a single prompt is used on each step the reward improves: https://wandb.ai/guillermobarbadillo/2025-09-15-debug-grpo/runs/f7r56ln8
 - [ ] Evaluate: /mnt/scratch/users/gbarbadillo/arc25/trainings/2025-09-19-rl-first-steps/lr1e-6_epochs100_16gen_1prompts-per-step_32lora/checkpoint-8400
+- [ ] Should I use some repetition penalty when training?